Environmental Studies School (ESS)

 Our science curriculum follows the standards outlined by the Next Generation Science Standards (NGSS).
 The primary focus of the learning standards is the understanding and application of core scientific content.
 Our approach reflects this focus.
 Class and field learning is applied to science, research, and community service projects.
 Current environmental and social issues are explored, analyzed, and discussed in class, and multi-step problem solving is a common part of many of the things we do.
 We strive to incorporate 21st century skills into our curriculum and teach science from an evidence-based inquiry approach.

-To be successful in the Environmental Science School, entering students should meet the following grade level requirements:
+To be successful in the Environmental Studies School, entering students should meet the following grade level requirements:

 Language Arts: Middle school students should be reading at or above grade level, with the ability to read critically.
 (In general, students who read regularly, especially fiction, are well prepared for this program.)
 Additionally, they should meet grade level writing standards and be able to write a structured essay with strong paragraphs.
 High school students should regularly be reading novels, and in their writing, should be able to write a multi-paragraph paper in which they can defend their thesis.